 Homeschooling is a personal journey.
 Just like learning, there are no simple steps to follow in order to be successful.
 However, from my experience, here are the seven habits successful homeschoolers seem to follow and four keys for homeschool success.

 1. They don’t try to imitate the public school.

 When we were homeschooling, it was so hard to break free from the routine of public school.
 Whether it was the typical school hours or a structured day, we began to truly grow best when we let learning happen naturally.

 2. They don’t compare themselves to other homeschool moms.

 Some kids learn best with a structured day, which is fine.
 Others learn best with their day varied, which works as well.
 Sometimes, we lose focus of what really matters (learning!) and find ourselves caught up in the comparison game.
-While homeschooling and in life, it’s importance to focus on yourself, and not compare yourself negatively to other homeschool families/moms.
+While homeschooling, and in life, it’s importance to focus on yourself, and not compare yourself negatively to other homeschool families/moms.

 3. They accept help when they need it.

-This is one of the areas I struggled in the most.
+This is one of the areas I struggled with the most.
 Part of being successful involves knowing what your weaknesses are, and being able to ask for help when you need it!
 We could have saved ourselves a lot of frustration if we would have just accepted the offer of help from someone we knew, whether it’s with dinner one night or an algebra lesson.

 4. They aren’t bound by any one curriculum.

 When we first began homeschooling, we stuck with A Beka curriculum.
-While it is a great, rigorous curriculum, we wish we would’ve known that there are so many more curriculum options out there!
+While it is a great rigorous curriculum, we wish we would’ve known that there are so many more curriculum options out there!